 Include positive excerpts from recent surveys

 If you have good data from a recent survey available make sure to include some of the results in your brochure.
 It goes to show how satisfied your customers are with your product and it would give customers a feel of how the product really works for others.
-Data from opinion polls would create even bigger impact so make sure not to miss them out.
+Data from opinion polls would create an even bigger impact so make sure not to miss them out.

 Feature captured moments